Fine Lake Erie Wines of Distinction

 The winery also broke new ground with its line of Sherry and Port, opening new markets for Mazza and other Pennsylvania wineries interested in producing fortified after-dinner wines.

-For nearly 30 years, Robert Mazza has been a leader in the Pennsylvania grape and wine industry, working to make Pennsylvania wines competitive with those in California.
+For over 30 years, Robert Mazza has been a leader in the Pennsylvania grape and wine industry, working to make Pennsylvania wines competitive with those in California.
 In 1996, Governor Tom Ridge appointed him to the Pennsylvania Farm Show Commission, where he served as an advocate for winegrowers.
 Thanks to Mazza’s involvement, wines were sampled and sold at the 2000 Pennsylvania Farm Show, the first time in its 84-year history.
 He is a charter member of the Pennsylvania Winery Association and the Lake Erie Quality Wine Alliance.

 In the early years, when unfavorable regulatory conditions and a slowing economy threatened to close down many wineries, Mazza pressed on.
 He credits his wife, Kathie, for her encouragement and support.
 “We were not willing to give up,” said Robert.
 “We both wanted to succeed.”